ravenac95/virtstrap/virtstrap/README.rst

 variety of tools.
 The project came out of a need to use some things from buildout and some things from pip and virtualenv.
-However, eventually buildout support was abandoned as pip and virtualenv were powerful enough for the job.
+However, eventually buildout support was abandoned as pip and virtualenv were powerful enough for the job - they just needed better tools.

 Main Goals
 ----------